comment:

 Never fails.

-Sets output packet type (out[2]) to 0xA0.
+Sets output packet type to OKAY.

-Sets the PROTO2_message_size to 1 (only 1Byte checksum).
+Sets the PROTO2b::message_size to 1 (only 1Byte checksum).

-handler_0x0B: [
+read_vehicle_data: [

 in_PID: 0x0B